Beddgelert Forest, near Beddgelert

-Gwydir Forest Park surrounds Betws-y-coed, one of the prettiest villages in Snowdonia National Park.
+Gwydir Forest Park surrounds Betws-y-coed, one of the prettiest villages in Eryri (Snowdonia) National Park.

 Our waymarked walking trails set off from the village and include an easy boardwalk stroll, steep climbs up forested hillsides with far-reaching views, and walks around beautiful lakes.

-Look out for our information panels in Pont y Pair car park or buy a walking guide from the Snowdonia National Park Information Centre in the village centre.
+Look out for our information panels in Pont y Pair car park or buy a walking guide from the Eryri National Park Information Centre in the village centre.

 The walking trails are waymarked from start to finish.